dariganarmanova/Scheduler-w-Google-Calendar-API/README.md

 - Go to a file called googleApi.ts in the backend directory to handle authentication:
 - Replace CALENDAR_ID and CREDENTIALS with your own data you created.

+## Future Improvement

+- Support database for each semester
+- Add other semester's schedule and probability of the schedule for the next semester, as well as course openings
+- Add the schedule for the exam